 Bambini Recognized by HV Parent Magazine

-Our practice was honored again this year by Hudson Valley Parent Magazine with a "Favorite Docs & Healthcare Professionals" award!
+Our practice was honored again in 2015 by Hudson Valley Parent Magazine with two "Favorite Docs & Healthcare Professionals" awards!
 The selection is based on feedback from parents.
 Most notably, our own Dawn Prati C-PNP was ranked as top nurse practitioner!

 Bambini was recently recognized by Generation Rescue as a "recommended physician" practice.